ballerina-platform/ballerina-dev-website/learn/guides/publish-packages-to-ballerina-central.md

 bal push
 ```

+### Publish successive package versions
+If you require adding new features/improvements/fixes to a library package that you have already published to Ballerina central,
+you are allowed to publish them under a new version, based on the [Semantic Versioning Specification](https://semver.org/).

+However, it's library developer's responsibility to be cautious when deciding new package versions
+(especially when there are potential breaking/backward-incompatible API changes), as otherwise it may result in library versions that are compatible only by the version, but not by the implementation.

+As a precaution, you can use the SemVer validator CLI tool (experimental) to check if your new API changes conform to the version that you are trying to publish to the Ballerina central.
+(Executing `bal semver --help` command provides the help message that outlines all the available command options)

+>**Note:** SemVer validator tool support is available only in Swan Lake Update 2 and higher versions.

 ## Use the packages in Ballerina Central

 After publishing your first package, you can create a second package and use the already published package in it.